FlorinAndrei/ml-setup/README.md

 cd ml-setup
 ```

+Save your file and exit all apps - a reboot may happen during the process, so be prepared.

 Run the installer:

 ```
 ansible-playbook -i inventory install.yml
 ```

 The installer will first apply all the OS updates and patches.
-If the kernel is updated, it will exit and ask you to reboot. **YOU MUST REBOOT AT THIS POINT!** I could have made the installer reboot the system for you, but that's not the polite thing to do.
+If the kernel is updated, **IT WILL REBOOT YOUR MACHINE!!!** This step is not optional, so be prepared.

 After the reboot, get back in the game: